Cassowary Coast Regional Council has a wide variety of employment opportunities in a region known for its relaxed tropical lifestyle and its beauty.

 When you can expect to hear from us

 Positions are generally finalised 4-6 weeks from the closing date.
-All applicants will receive a letter via the mail acknowledging receipt of their application.
+All applicants will receive an email acknowledging receipt of their application.

 If you have been short-listed you will be invited to attend an interview.
 Referee checks are carried out post-interview for the selection panel's recommended candidate.
 Applicants will be advised of the result of their application following completion of the recruitment process.